 whatever toppings you like

 Spread them with tomato sauce.
 It’s good to be a little stingy here, because you’re putting tomato sauce onto a very porous surface, and if you are heavy-handed with the sauce, your pizza will be on the soggy end of things.
-I was a little too liberal with the tomato sauce on this particular night, so skimp more than I did in this picture:

-Sprinkle the pizzas with mozzarella cheese.
+Sprinkle the pizzas with mozzarella cheese and whatever toppings you like.

 Bake in a preheated 400 degree oven for 10-15 minutes, or until the crust is crispy and the cheese is melted.